-Gene therapy cocktail shows promise in long-term clinical trial for rare fatal brain disorderDecember 19th, 2012 in Medical research
+Gene therapy cocktail shows promise in long-term clinical trial for rare fatal brain disorderDecember 19, 2012 in Medicine & Health / Medical research

 Results of a clinical trial that began in 2001 show that a gene therapy cocktail conveyed into the brain by a molecular special delivery vehicle may help extend the lives of children with Canavan disease, a rare and fatal neurodegenerative disorder.